daos-stack/daos/docs/admin/deployment.md

 For class == "dcpm", the following parameters should be populated:

-- `scm_list` should should contain PMem interleaved-set namespaces (e.g. `/dev/pmem1`).
+- `scm_list` should contain PMem interleaved-set namespaces (e.g., `/dev/pmem1`).
-  Currently the size of the list is limited to 1.
+  Currently, the size of the list is limited to 1.
 - `scm_mount` gives the desired local directory to be used as the mount point for DAOS persistent storage mounted on the specified PMem device specified in `scm_list`.